 Getting back to the original point, can GnRH analogues have side effects?
 Sure.
 But sending a post-pubertal adult into early menopause isn’t going to be the same as preventing an 11-year-old from proceeding beyond the early stages of puberty.
 Taking hormones isn’t ideal, but people take birth control pills, thyroid hormone pills, and various other hormone analogues all the time.
 There will always need to be a risk-benefit analysis, and the benefits of any drug aren’t necessarily going to outweigh the risks.

 And the risks of doing nothing are not even close to nil.
-If puberty proceeds and the body masculinizes or feminizes, and it turns out that’s not the body the individual wants to have as an adult, that’s setting them up for a lifetime of fucked-upness.
-The risks of puberty blocking drugs can’t be considered in isolation; that potential lifetime of fucked-upness absolutely has to figure into the equation.
+If puberty proceeds and the body masculinizes or feminizes, and it turns out that’s not the body the individual wants to have as an adult, that’s setting them up for a lifetime of messed-upness.
+The risks of puberty-blocking drugs can’t be considered in isolation; that potential lifetime of messed-upness absolutely has to figure into the equation.
 That doesn’t mean that the conclusion will always be that giving GnRH analogues is the right way to go, or that GnRH analogues will always be followed later by masculine/feminine hormones and surgery, but it’s crucial to consider the whole picture.